rakesh-i/web-serial-plotter/README.md

 const char* ssid = "SSID";
 const char* password = "PASSWORD";
 ```
+Note down the IP from the serial monitor once ESP32 is connected to the local WIFI.

 ## Formatting data
 Format the data as shown below to view on the serial plotter.
 ```